Binsabbar/gitlab-cli-build-monitor/README.md

 When there is a need to track multiple projects build status, it is annoying and time consuming to check projects via UI individually.
 Gitlab does not provide a Dashboard that shows all pipeline status.
 This is really important when working as DevOps over multiple projects.

 ## Why CLI ?
 It is the simplest and fastest thing I could make in such a limited time, while getting value out of it.
-Check [Features to add](features-to-add) section.
+Also some people enjoy cli based tools more.
+For web-based, there are other projects such as [gitlab-monitor](https://github.com/timoschwarzer/gitlab-monitor) and [gitlab-ci-dashboard](https://github.com/emilianoeloi/gitlab-ci-dashboard)

 ## Why only pending, running or failed status?
 This is inspired by the build monitor [nevergreen](https://github.com/build-canaries/nevergreen).
 You most likely need to take action if something is not right with your build.
 Also your build should always be green.